SSO vs. Federated Identity Management: A Guide

 Security and Compliance Considerations

-Each model enhances access control but introduces its own governance requirements.
+Each model strengthens access control but introduces its own governance requirements.

 Centralized Security with SSO

-SSO centralizes authentication, giving security teams one control point to enforce policies, MFA, and auditing.
-However, it creates a single point of failure.
+SSO centralizes authentication.
+Security teams get a single control point for policies, MFA and auditing.
+The trade-off is that it creates a single point of failure.
 If an IdP is compromised, all dependent services could be at risk.
 The 2023 Okta customer support breach highlighted how stolen session tokens can enable attackers to bypass MFA protections.

 To mitigate these risks: